slow periods in busienss

 Most U.S. factoring companies factor invoices with recourse.
 Organizations that factor with full-recourse may be required to buy back an invoice at its full face value if a customer does not pay within a given period of time, if the customer cannot pay due to insolvency or for any other reason.

-We do offer full-recourse factoring, but we also offer non-recourse factoring services that help minimize the organization’s risk from bad debt.
-With non-recourse factoring, we assume the credit risk for the invoices factored by an organization, and (in most cases) absorb the loss if a customer is unable to pay.
+We offer full-recourse factoring, but we also offer non-recourse factoring services that help minimize an organization’s risk from bad debt.
+With non-recourse factoring, we assume the credit risk for the invoices factored by an organization and (in most cases) absorb the loss if a customer is unable to pay.

 Eliminate the Hidden Costs of Invoice Factoring